Henry Baldwin (judge): A General View of the Origin and Nature of the Constitution and Government of the United States (1837)

 Baldwin was aware that his style of jurisprudence was inconsistent, often extreme, and politically inconsistent with his appointment.
 He acknowledged this in his 1837 work on the origin and nature of the United States Constitution and Government that "I am well aware of departing from the modern mode of construing our ancient charters."
-Strikingly, the eccentric Baldwin nearly mirrors the structure-oriented, original-intent approach of Justice Antonin G. Scalia.
 Baldwin speaks on issues such as territory rights, the Articles of Confederation, State Sovereignty, Contract Cases, Definitions of A Corporation, etc. He holistically delineates his view on Constitutional issues beginning with the Founding of the nation.
 Further, despite his expressed affection for Marshall, Baldwin's work counters Marshall's expansive use of the Constitution to expand the prestige of the Court.
-Referring to McCullough v.
+Referring to McCulloch v.
 Maryland, Baldwin explains that "he has given no construction to the constitution; he has only declared what it says, by carrying out the general terms it uses, and making a practical application thereof, to the various cases, in which he has delivered the opinion of the Court."
 Baldwin's work is based on the Constitution and the Federal Government as instruments of the people, his interpretation of the original intent of the Founders, the influence of English Common Law as a "standard rule by which to measure the different parts of the Supreme Law," and, lastly, the federal government holding a 'grant' of power that can be defined explicitly by the supreme law of the Constitution.
 Justice Story saw this work as imposing "severe strictures" on his work, Commentaries on the Constitution, and on the Constitution itself.

 Death and legacy

 Baldwin's time on the court was punctuated by physical and mental health problems as well as a tendency to shed the legal, social, and political norms of the court.
-One scholar, Edward G. White, has suggested that Baldwin's lack of "any historical reputation" results not from any lack of intrinsic interestingness but from his "incoherence as a jurist."
+One scholar, G. Edward White, has suggested that Baldwin's lack of "any historical reputation" results not from any lack of intrinsic interestingness but from his "incoherence as a jurist."
 Though White is particularly unforgiving, this is the general consensus of modern scholarship for Baldwin's 15-year term on the court.
 The most complimentary of scholarly opinion on Baldwin praises his role as an "unyielding champion of the Constitution and the federal system," but at the same time labels him a "political maverick."

 Baldwin suffered from paralysis in later years and died a pauper, aged 64.
 Historian William J. Novak of the University of Chicago has written that "Baldwin's jurisprudence has been treated rather shabbily by historians."

 Baldwin's remains were initially interred at Oak Hill Cemetery in Washington, D.C.
 His remains were later disinterred and moved to Greendale Cemetery, Meadville, Pennsylvania.
 He is the namesake of Baldwin, Pennsylvania.

 He was the half-brother of United States Constitution signatory Abraham Baldwin.

 His home is now a museum and is on the National Register of Historic Places.